Crystal Cruises Highlights

 - Choice of two larger luxury cruise ships or an intimate yacht

 - Outstanding dining with plenty of choice on all ships

 - One of the highest passenger-to-staff, passenger-to-space ratios

 - Crystal News: Crystal Cruise Ship Completes Historic Northwest Passage Arctic Journey

-The Crystal Cruises fleet is composed of two cruise ships.
+The Crystal Cruises fleet is composed of three vessels: two cruise ships and one yacht.
 The 51,044-ton, 922-passenger Crystal Symphony was launched in 1995.
 Roughly a third larger, the 68,000-ton, 1,080-passenger Crystal Serenity debuted in 2003.
-The line has committed significant funds to refurbishment of both ships.
+The line has committed significant funds to the refurbishment of both ships.
 The cruise line plans to expand its cruise ship fleet with three new vessels.

 Crystal also promotes social responsibility, offering free excursions during which passengers can participate in a local volunteering effort -- for example, helping in a school or working on a neighborhood cleanup in an underprivileged area.
 Donations are made towards the preservation of fragile or historic sites visited on shore excursions.

 In 2012, Crystal caught up with the rest of the luxury cruise industry by making its fares more inclusive.
 Fares cover beverages (including fine wines and premium spirits, plus all non-alcoholic beverages such as bottled water, soda, juices and specialty coffee drinks); gratuities for housekeeping, dining and bar staff; and one meal in each of the ships' specialty restaurants and sushi bars.